aktsbot/express-mongoose-webapp-boilerplate/README.md

 # Express + Mongoose Webapp boilerplate

-## This is not done yet!!

 This boiler plate is not an API.
-Its a full webapp i.e there's a templating engine added and all/most responses from it will be HTML.
+Its a full webapp i.e there's a templating engine added(nunjucks) and all/most responses from it will be HTML.

 To start development, you'd need to setup mongodb in your machine.